-Based on the monitoring results, there were 15 (fifteen) types of sexual violence cases, namely; 1) Rape; 2) Sexual intimidation (including threats or attempted rape); 3) Sexual harassment; 4) Sexual exploitation; 4) Sexual exploitation; 5) Trafficking of Women (for sexual purposes); 6) Forced prostitution; 7) Sexual slavery; 8) Coercion of marriage (including hanging divorce); 9) Coercion of Pregnancy; 10) Forced abortion; 11) Coercion of contraception and sterilization; 12) Sexual torture; 13) Inhuman punishment; 14) Traditional practices (sexual nuances that harm and discriminate against women); 15.
+4,336 cases of sexual violence were recorded and in 2013 it increased to 5,629 cases of sexual violence.
+This means that there has been an increase in cases of violence against women by 24,530 cases every year and 2,044 cases every month.
+Based on the monitoring results, there were 15 types of sexual violence cases, namely; 1) Rape; 2) Sexual intimidation (including threats or attempted rape); 3) Sexual harassment; 4) Sexual exploitation; 4) Sexual exploitation; 5) Trafficking of Women (for sexual purposes); 6) Forced prostitution; 7) Sexual slavery; 8) Coercion of marriage (including hanging divorce); 9) Coercion of Pregnancy; 10) Forced abortion; 11) Coercion of contraception and sterilization; 12) Sexual torture; 13) Inhuman punishment; 14) Traditional practices (sexual nuances that harm and discriminate against women); 15.
 Sexual control (including through discriminatory regulations based on morality and religion).
 Rape is a popular case among the community as a form of sexual violence against women where the victim tends to be seen as the trigger of the incident.
 Throughout 2018 cases of rape and marriage received a lot of attention, where the perpetrators were mostly close relatives or lovers, as well as an increase in complaints about gender-based cybercrime cases.

 The still increasing number of violence against women is also caused by various problems that occur in Indonesia, including; 1) the higher human trafficking is not only between countries but has penetrated between regions; 2) Low protection for female workers and migrant workers; 3) the institutional protection for women's rights has not been optimal; 4) The high vulnerability of women to conflict and disaster situations that often occur in Indonesia; 5) The protection for the elderly and disabled groups is still not optimal.
 This needs the attention of the government and institutions related to efforts to prevent sexual violence against women, especially the Ministry or Institution for Women's Empowerment and Child Protection.

-Problems also occur in terms of community participation in women's empowerment and child protection, including; 1) Not yet compiled databases related to the participation of professional institutions and the business world, media participation, participation of religious and social organizations at national, provincial and district / city levels; 3) Incomplete NSPK in encouraging or guiding community participation in Women's Empowerment and Child Protection (PPPA); 4) There is still not even understanding of the community and community participation in increasing Women's Empowerment and Child Protection (PPPA); 5) Not all local governments make Gender Mainstreaming (PUG) and Women's Empowerment and Child Protection (PPPA) in regional development policies; 6) The attention and participation of the business world or the industrial world regarding Women's Empowerment and Child Protection (PPPA) is still not optimal.
+Problems also occur in terms of community participation in The Ministry Female Empowerment and Child Protection, including; 1) Not yet compiled databases related to the participation of professional institutions and the business world, media participation, participation of religious and social organizations at national, provincial and district / city levels; 3) Incomplete NSPK in encouraging or guiding community participation in The Ministry Female Empowerment and Child Protection; 4) There is still not even understanding of the community and community participation in increasing The Ministry Female Empowerment and Child Protection; 5) Not all local governments make Gender Mainstreaming (PUG) and The Ministry Female Empowerment and Child Protection in regional development policies; 6) The attention and participation of the business world or the industrial world regarding The Ministry Female Empowerment and Child Protection is still not optimal.